Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Single_bank_source_synchronous_design/README.md

 CIPS is the software interface around the Versal processing system.
 The Versal family consists of a system-on-chip (SoC) style integrated processing system (PS) and a programmable logic (PL) unit, NoC, and AI Engine providing an extensible and flexible SoC solution on a single die.
-In the Versal ACAP SOC architecture, the ILA and VIO IPs require a debug hub IP in order to function.
+In the Versal  Adaptive SoC  architecture, the ILA and VIO IPs require a debug hub IP in order to function.
 This debug hub IP must in turn be connected to the CIPS processor.
 A few additional blocks provide necessary clocking, reset, and NOC connectivity required for the debug IP to operate correctly.